 Riders will receive rewards at the end of the program based on participation points.
 One point will be awarded for each education session attended and one point for each ride attended for a total possible point total of 24 points.

-Riders who have 13 or more points will receive a free tee shirt
+Riders who have more than 12 points will receive a free tee shirt